omni-wf/warframe-build-evaluator/API.md

 #### `calculate_damage(string enemy, int level, Outbuild.gear): table`

-The resulting table contains "normal" and "crit" fields for non-critical and critical damage, respectively.
+The resulting table contains "worst", "best" and "avg" fields with respect to critical chances.

 For example, to check the amount of damage dealt by a single Strun pellet with Point Blank R5 against a Lancer's body: